emma-174/Y127_Team2_ChioHangLim/README.md

 # About

+This is a mini project for SC1005.
 Our team has decided to work on heart disease, as heart disease is one of the leading causes of death globally and is a genuine cause for concern.
 The dataset used will be linked in one of the folders.

 # Problem statement